karinfalconerbailey/data-science-proj/README.md

 # Code
 Jupyter Notebook code can be run simply by selecting the 'Run All Cells' button displayed in the 'Run' toolstrip of editor.

+# Note
+The datasets have not been uploaded within this repo due to the files exceeding the limit.
+Please obtain from the url provided above.